 Verify Your Deferment

 You may want to consolidate any private student loans you have and try to refinance to a lower interest rate that you can lock in It may be difficult to do this until you have your first job, but it is something you should consider.
-Private student loans have a much higher interest rate than Federal Direct Loans, and it is often variable.
+Private student loans have a much higher interest rate than federal loans.
 Depending on the type of private student loan, you may not be able to claim the interest as a tax deduction.
-Private student loans should have the same priorities as credit cards when it comes to paying off your debt.

 Payment Help or Forgiveness

 It is worth looking at the different payment options that are available based on income and job choice.
 The Income-Based Repayment option will base your monthly payment on your income.
 To qualify for this repayment option, you'll need to apply with your student loan servicer and provide information such as your income and family size.